Game Preview: Orlando Solar Bears vs. Wheeling Nailers

 MILESTONES:

-Drake Berehowsky - 1 win to tie Vince Williams (80) for most head coaching victories in ECHL Solar Bears history
+Drake Berehowsky - 1 win to pass Vince Williams (80) for sole possession of most head coaching victories in ECHL Solar Bears history

 Adam Phillips - 1 assist from 50 career pro assists